-Philadelphia, PA - With geography, climate, and growing conditions that mirror those of the Bordeaux Region in France, southeastern Pennsylvania continues to emerge as a major force in America’s wine industry.
-In fact, Pennsylvania wines as a whole are making steady gains in quality, quantity, and recognition.
+Philadelphia, PA - With geography, climate, and growing conditions that mirror those of the Bordeaux Region in France, southeastern Pennsylvania continues to emerge as a significant force in America’s wine industry.
+Pennsylvania wines, as a whole, are making steady gains in quality, quantity, and recognition.

-The Commonwealth ranks seventh in the nation for a number of wineries; more than 150 wineries operate within its borders, marking more than a 500% increase over 30 years ago.
+The Commonwealth ranks seventh in the nation for several wineries; more than 150 wineries operate within its borders, marking more than a 500% increase over 30 years ago.
 Pennsylvania vintners have won awards at the San Francisco Chronicle Wine Competition, International Women’s Wine Competition, San Diego International Wine Competition, International Eastern Wine Competition, Florida State Fair International Wine Competition, Finger Lakes International Wine Competition, and Consumer Wine Awards, proving that they can craft wines worthy of any table.

-Philadelphia and The Countryside® is ideally suited for winemaking.
+Philadelphia and The Countryside are ideally suited for winemaking.
 The temperate climate, paired with gently rolling hills and large bodies of water, makes for warmer soil that nurtures a long growing season.
-The soil itself is flecked with limestone and gravel—qualities that enhance the fertility of a range of grapes.
-This means wine lovers find many of their favorites around Philadelphia, and while no one varietal has yet emerged as the region’s signature, local winemakers point to the popularity and flavor of their Chardonnays, Chambourcin, Pinot Noirs, Cabernet Sauvignons, and even sparkling wines.
+The ground itself is flecked with limestone and gravel—qualities that enhance the fertility of a range of grapes.
+This means wine lovers find many of their favorites around Philadelphia.
+While no one varietal has yet emerged as the region’s signature, local winemakers point to the popularity and flavor of their Chardonnays, Chambourcin, Pinot Noirs, Cabernet Sauvignons, and even sparkling wines.

-Many of the area’s wineries grow their own grapes; others buy them locally, resulting in a tremendous spirit of cooperation among vintners.
-They’ve joined together to establish two wine trails in Philadelphia’s countryside: The Brandywine Valley Wine Trail bridges Chester County wineries, and the Bucks County Wine Trail unites wineries just north of Philadelphia.
+Many of the area’s wineries grow their grapes; others buy them locally, resulting in a tremendous spirit of cooperation among vintners.
+They’ve joined together to establish two wine trails in Philadelphia’s countryside: The Brandywine Valley Wine Trail bridges Chester County wineries.
+The Bucks County Wine Trail unites wineries just north of Philadelphia.
+They’re situated in the middle of historic and lush landscapes, near dozens of quaint bed and breakfasts, and close to attractions in Center City Philadelphia, New Hope, Washington Crossing, Valley Forge National Historical Park, and Pennsylvania Dutch Country.
 Visitors can spend an afternoon or weekend touring the trails.
-They’re situated in the middle of historic and lush landscapes, near dozens of quaint bed and breakfasts and close to attractions in Center City Philadelphia, New Hope, Washington Crossing, Valley Forge National Historical Park, and Pennsylvania Dutch Country.